betaglot/betaglot/docs/encyclopedia/Beta/BetaSystema/Python/Overview.md

 BetaPython is used to implement Betagraphy, BetaSkhema and BetaSimulation

 BetaPython also stores data about Taxa by defining classes in python.

+## Hardware Analogy

+VisualCortex is larger than language areas.

+Does visual cortex use vectors like ai?

+Gpu is faster than Cpu

+What are the advantages of cpu?

+- energy cost
+-

 ## Philosophy